Skip to content

 Apache Kafka Overview

-Apache Kafka is a distributed event streaming platform capable of handling trillions of events per day.
-Originally developed at LinkedIn and open-sourced in 2011, Kafka is designed for high-throughput, fault-tolerant, and scalable real-time data pipelines and streaming applications.
+Apache Kafka is a distributed event streaming platform capable of handling high-throughput, fault-tolerant streaming workloads.
+Kafka is designed for real-time data pipelines and streaming applications.

 • Broker: A Kafka server that stores and serves messages.